Shikoku: Food

 One of the major foods of Shikoku is udon.
 Udon is often served hot as a noodle soup in its simplest form, as kake udon, in a mildly flavoured broth called kakejiru, which is made of dashi, soy sauce (shōyu), and mirin.
 It is usually topped with thinly chopped scallions.
 Other common toppings include tempura, often prawn or kakiage (a type of mixed tempura fritter), or aburaage, a type of deep-fried tofu pockets seasoned with sugar, mirin, and soy sauce.
 A thin slice of kamaboko, a halfmoon-shaped fish cake, is often added.
 Shichimi can be added to taste.
 Another specialty is Kōchi's signature dish, seared bonito.

 The warm climate of Shikoku lends itself to the cultivation of citrus fruits.
 As a result, yuzu, mikan and other citrus fruits are plentiful on Shikoku and have become synonymous with the regions they are grown in.

 Movements

 Pioneering natural farmer Masanobu Fukuoka, author of The One-Straw Revolution, developed his methods here on his family's farm.

 Sports

 Historically no Shikoku-based sports team has competed in the top Japanese division of baseball, football (soccer) or even rugby union.
+However, Tokushima Vortis have had two spells in the top flight of Japanese soccer (J1) in 2014 and 2021.
 Currently the major teams competing in Shikoku's major cities include: